jessicarosier/node-express-project/README.md

 # node-express-project

 ## Description
 This is a simple Node.js project using Express.js framework.
-This is a simple project to help me understand how to use Node.js and Express.js.
-I will be using this project to learn how incorporate other technologies such as Redis, Python Scripting, and more.
+This is a simple project to help me understand the MVC structure in Node.js.
+I will also be using this project to learn how incorporate other technologies into a Node.js project such as Redis, Python, AWS S3, and more.

 ## Installation
 1. Clone the repository